 All members of the UTS Housing Resident Networker program receive Sex and Ethics training.
 Our biennial UTS Housing survey has been updated to help us understand the extent of residents’ awareness of UTS support services.

-If you need support, UTS has a dedicated web portal for easy access to information on support options within UTS and the external community.
+UTS has a dedicated sexual assault, indecent assault & sexual harassment information page for easy access to information on support options within UTS and the external community.